hachahoud/100-days-of-code/log.md

 Day 37.
 **Today's progress**: Today was kinda frustrating, as it turned up Adminplus didn't work out for me.
 I spent most of the time between stackoverflow and django's documentation trying to find out the best way to customize the #django admin site

+Day 38.
+I'm still struggling  with developing the admin pages.
+I couldn't find out what would work for me, but in the end of the day I come across the book: Django admin cookbook, and I decided to read it in order to have a better idea of how django works.